-A comprehensive statement detailing all payments, allowances, and deductions will be provided each pay period, and couriered to the worksite.
+A comprehensive statement detailing all payments, allowances and deductions will be provided each pay period, couriered to the worksite and distributed without undue delay.

 27.8 Time Bank Statements

 Statements detailing an employee's time bank will be provided upon request by the Manager.
 The balance in an employee's vacation time will be provided quarterly.